The Florida Bar

 Why am I being asked to vote on judges?

 Florida law requires Florida Supreme Court justices and appeals court judges to be placed on the ballot in nonpartisan elections every six years so voters can determine whether they should remain on their courts for another six-year term.
 These are called “merit retention” elections.
-This year, five Supreme Court justices and 28 appeals court judges will be on the ballot.

 What do 'yes' and 'no' votes mean?